The Pearl Saga

-The Pearl Saga is the name of an incomplete series of science fiction / fantasy novels by Eric Van Lustbader.
+The Pearl Saga is an incomplete series of science fiction / fantasy novels by Eric Van Lustbader.
 The series centers on Kundala, a planet conquered by the V'ornn, a race of aristocratic, militaristic humanoids; themselves ruled by the Gyrgon, a cabal of mysterious androgynous technomages.
 The main character is Riane, a prophesied redeemer known as the Dar Sala-at, born at both ends of the cosmos.